syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

 Overview of Features ---------------------------------------------

+ * Dynamic search filtering (starting with Emacs 24.3).
+You can add and remove any number of search filters while searching incrementally.

+   The predicate that is the value of `isearch-filter-predicate' is advised by additional predicates that you add, creating a complex suite of predicates that act together.

+   These commands are available, all on prefix key `M-?':

+   - `M-? &' (`isearchp-add-filter-predicate') adds a filter predicate, AND-ing it as an additional `:after-while' filter.

+   - `M-? |' (`isearchp-or-filter-predicate') adds a filter predicate, OR-ing it as an additional `:before-until' filter.

+   - `M-? ~' (`isearchp-complement-filter') complements the current filter.
+It either adds an `:around' filter that complements or it removes an existing top-level complementing filter.

+   - `M-? -' (`isearchp-remove-filter-predicate') removes the last added filter predicate.

+   - `M-? !' (`isearchp-set-filter-predicate') sets the overall filter predicate (advised `isearch-filter-predicate') to a single predicate.

+   - `M-?
+0' (`isearchp-reset-filter-predicate') resets
+     `isearch-filter-predicate' to its original (default) value.

+   - `M-? s' (`isearchp-save-filter-predicate') saves the current filter-predicate suite for subsequent searches.
+Unless you save it, the next Isearch starts out from scratch, using the default value of `isearch-filter-predicate'.

+   - `M-? n' (`isearchp-defun-filter-predicate') names the current suite of filter predicates, creating a named predicate that does the same thing.
+(You can use that name with `M-? -' to remove that predicate.)
+With a prefix arg it can also set or save (i.e., do what `M-? !' or `M-? s' does).

+   - `M-?
+M-h' (`isearchp-show-filters') echoes the current suite of filter predicates (advice and original, unadvised predicate).

+   - `M-? @', `M-? <', and `M-? >' (`isearchp-near',
+     `isearchp-near-before', and `isearchp-near-after') constrain
+     searching to be within a given distance of (near) another search pattern.

+   When you use one of the commands that adds a filter predicate as advice to `isearch-filter-predicate' you can be prompted for two
+   things: (1) a name for the predicate and (2) text to add to the Isearch prompt as a reminder of filtering.
+Two user options control this prompting:

+   - `isearchp-prompt-for-filter-name' says whether to prompt you always, never, or only when the predicate that you provide is not a symbol (it is a lambda form).
+The last of these is the default behavior.
+If you are prompted and provide a name, you can use that name with `M-? -' to remove that predicate.

+   - `isearchp-prompt-for-isearch-prompt-prefix' says whether to prompt you for a prefix to add to the Isearch prompt.
+You are prompted by default, but if you don't care to see such a prompt prefix and you don't want to be bothered by it, you can customize this to skip prompting.

+   In addition, whatever the value of these options, when you add a filter predicate you can override the option values by using a prefix argument.
+A non-positive prefix arg overrides the option for name prompting, and a non-negative prefix arg overrides the option for prompt-prefix prompting.
+(So zero, e.g., `M-0', overrides both.)

  * Case-sensitivity is indicated in the mode line minor-mode
    lighter: `ISEARCH' for case-insensitive; `Isearch' for case-sensitive.